tbeckenhauer/tbeckenhauer.github.io/_style_guides/naming-naming-conventions.markdown

 All of these are basically the same idea.

-Choose the most imporant words first, and what you would like to be ordered together first.
+Choose the most important words first, and what you would like to be ordered together first.
-Use spanish as a guide nounAdjative rather than adjativeNoun -->
+Use Spanish as a guide nounAdjative rather than adjativeNoun -->

 ## Consider the scoping.